 Q. How fast do strips work?

-A. It’s possible that whitening strips will work very quickly for some people.
+A. Whitening strips may work very quickly for some people.
 You may even notice some whitening benefits after one or two treatments.
 For example, the Crest 3D White Professional Effects strips on our shortlist usually work very quickly.

 However, with some strips and some types of teeth, multiple applications are needed before you’ll see a difference.